bignerdranch/Deferred/README.md

 # Deferred

-This is an implementation of [OCaml's Deferred](https://ocaml.janestreet.com/ocaml-core/111.25.00/doc/async_kernel/#Deferred) for Swift.
-It lets you work with values that haven't been determined yet, like an array that's coming later (one day!) from a web service call.
+Deferred lets you work with values that haven't been determined yet, like an array that's coming later (one day!) from a web service call.
+It was originally inspired by [OCaml's Deferred](https://ocaml.janestreet.com/ocaml-core/111.25.00/doc/async_kernel/#Deferred) library.

 ### Vital Statistics